-Our creative marketing translation service makes sure your advertising and marketing copy has its desired emotional impact, cross-culturally.
+Our creative marketing translation services make sure your advertising and marketing copy has its desired emotional impact, cross-culturally.

-This guide covers everything you need to know about marketing translation – to help you develop an understanding of how best to target an international audience.
+Brightlines are experts at helping you to develop an understanding of how best to target an international audience.

 Standard translation is usually fine for content such as product descriptions, training documents and instructions.
 When it comes to this type of content, all you need is straight-down-the-line clarity.